Wednesday, November 6, 2024

 "God" is a catchall term that we humans tend imbue with whatever we want "God" to be or do.
 We imbue God with compassion, love, and life-giving, but God is also imbued with angry, revenge, jealousy, and destructiveness.
 We treat God as a pincushion on which to pin our needs and desires.
 God, as a metaphor for the creative force that brought the universe and ourselves into being, however, is not something we can pin down.

 According to the Holy Bible, God will be what God will be.
 God is whatever God is at any given moment or place.
 Closer to the mark, is to say that God is a ubiquitous and indecipherable type of intelligence at work in every aspect of the universe Even the Scriptures admit, "God's ways are not our ways."
-We humans are merely minuscule entities that reflect the intelligent ambiguity and ubiquity of God.
+We humans are merely living entities that temporarily reflect the intelligent ambiguity and ubiquity of God.

 JESUS

 I have written a great deal about Jesus and his being a Jew living in a troubled time in what is now Israel.
-Jesus had a remarkable, insightful mind and an intuitive ability to see purpose in and beyond the mundane and often troubled existence we humans experience.
-I believe he was devoted to his Jewish faith, who wanted to recalibrate and share his understanding of that faith through the lens of his unique understanding of God as a father figure.
+Jesus had a remarkable, insightful mind, and an intuitive ability to see purpose in and beyond the mundane and often troubled existence we humans experience.
+I believe he was devoted to his Jewish faith and who wanted to recalibrate and share his understanding of that faith through the lens of his unique understanding of God as a father figure.
 Jesus brought what it means for Jews being God's Chosen People down to a personal level in which each Jew is God's chosen child; someone loved by God and in whom God is well-pleased.
-Over time, Jesus would be amazed to find that gentiles grasped this understanding of being God's offspring worthy of consideration than his fellow Jews.
+Over time, Jesus would be amazed to find that gentiles grasped this understanding of being God's offspring worthy of consideration like his fellow Jews.

 Throughout his ministry, Jesus channeled Ezekiel by adopting God's moniker for Ezekiel, Son of man, to himself.
 As such he saw himself as an exemplar to his Jewish brethren an inclusiveness that was largely foreign to the world and the times in which he lived.
 Jesus loved life and loved people.